oat-sa/lib-lti1p3-core/doc/quickstart/configuration.md

 Depending on the side you're acting on, you need to provide a `KeyChainInterface` instance that contains a public key and it's associated private key (and passphrase).

 For example, if you're acting as a platform:
-- the `$platformKeyChain` have to be given, containing public & private keys (to sign platform originating messages)
+- the `$platformKeyChain` has to be given, containing public & private keys (to sign platform originating messages)
-- either the `$toolKeyChain` (with only a public key) or the `$toolJwksUrl` have to be given to validate tool originating messages
+- either the `$toolKeyChain` (with only a public key) or the `$toolJwksUrl` has to be given to validate tool originating messages

 Or, if you're acting as a tool:
-- the `$toolKeyChain` have to be given, containing public & private keys (to sign tool originating messages)
+- the `$toolKeyChain` has to be given, containing public & private keys (to sign tool originating messages)
-- either the `$platformKeyChain` (with only a public key) or the `$platformJwksUrl` have to be given to validate platform originating messages
+- either the `$platformKeyChain` (with only a public key) or the `$platformJwksUrl` has to be given to validate platform originating messages